fluxninja/aperture/docs/content/faq.md

 [Supported Linux platforms](/self-hosting/supported-platforms.md).
 The installation steps are available [here](/self-hosting/agent/bare-metal.md).

+Note: Aperture Cloud also provides a hosted Agent for SDK integration, allowing you to use it by API instead of deploying your own Aperture Agents.

 ### What are Aperture Agent's performance numbers? {#agent-performance}

 The Aperture Agent is designed to be lightweight and performant.